anin2005/Emozy-Translator/README.md

 1. **Clone the Repository**: Adjust the URL to your actual GitHub repository link.
 2. **License**: Include a `LICENSE` file if you want to specify a license for your project.
 3. **Contact**: Replace `[your email]` with your actual contact information if desired.

-Feel free to customize the README further based on your project's needs!